-I sharpen for the public at 4 Farmer's Markets and 5 Ace Hardware stores once a month.
+I sharpen for the public at 4 Farmer’s Markets, an event in Dana Point and 3 Ace Hardware stores once a month.

 You can always find my schedule on the front page of my website.

-Can you e-mail me when you are sharpening?
+Can you e-mail me regarding when and where you are sharpening?

 You can use the email button on the home page to give me your email contact information, as well as the the location where you wish to find me, and I will notify you once a month a few days before I’m there.
 The lists are all completely private, no junk solicitation, just a heads up, each month.

 What can be done to rejuvenate wood handles?